- This event has passed.

 I’m not overly concerned about length.
 5,000 to 10,000 words is preferable but I know that horror doesn’t always lend itself to a strict word count and I’ll look at any length.
 (I think the longest pieces that have been used have been just over 20,000 words and the shortest about 2,000.)
 I don’t care about submission formatting as long as it’s legible, clean copy.
 Electronically, I need the manuscript attached as an RTF, DOC, or DOCX file.
 Please submit to the email address mkeatonauthor (at) gmail (dot) com with the word Submission in the header.

 The goal is a final book with ten to 15 stories averaging 5,000 to 10,000 words apiece.
-I will be accepting submissions no later than the end of June (or until the anthology is filled.
+I will be accepting submissions no later than the end of April (or until the anthology is filled.
 If you are writing a story specifically for this anthology and are concerned about the “is filled,” feel free to query me in advance).
 I will update these guidelines and notify any already accepted authors if the date has to be pushed back.
-I plan to start making final decisions beginning in mid-June.
-All submissions should have final confirmation of acceptance or rejection by the first week of July.
+I plan to start making final decisions beginning in May.
+All submissions should have final confirmation of acceptance or rejection by the first week of May.

 What’s in it for the author?
 There will be a token payment of $20 and a compensatory copy for the author, or $35 for authors outside the USA.
 Contributors will get a bio to promote their own work.
 (I would like to avoid a specific word limit on bios; please respect the reader and the fact that every additional page raises the cover price.
 I reserve the right to edit bios for space.)
 Copyright will be retained by the author.
 Payment will be upon acceptance with comp copy to follow release of the anthology.
-If, due to unforeseen circumstances, the anthology is cancelled, the author is, of course, to keep the $20.
+If, due to unforeseen circumstances, the anthology is canceled, the author is, of course, to keep the $20.

 1] Authors new to working in the Mythos may find this a bit confusing.
 Let me be clear: do not use characters, creatures, book names, or anything else from modern authors.
 Modern authors are under copyright.
 Lovecraft and the other members of his original “circle” are largely under public domain.
 Please, do not accidentally infringe on anyone’s copyright.
 Always check first.
 In addition, gaming rules and supplements are also copyrighted works and should not be used.
 If in doubt, only use Lovecraft’s own work as a source just to be on the safe side.
 Better yet, create your own.
 This is always important when writing but especially in the murky pseudo-shared world of the Mythos where the lines are more difficult to see.
 If you questions have or concerns about this, a quick internet search should tell you what you need to know.
 (One exception is if you wish to include Cobalt Green milieu references.
 Any Cobalt Green tie-ins should be queried first but since I own the copyrights, I also have the leeway to grant usage rights.
 Nevertheless, I would still rather see your original ideas.)